PolymerLabs-dev/rope-js/README.md

 Rope JS extends the inbuilt JavaScript string type with additional helper functions.
 It's focus is to be simple and to not require wrapper classes - all you need to do is `require` it, and start using!

+It includes super useful helper classes, from inserting strings, capitalizing, sampling, and more!
+It also includes case conversion (ie, camel case to pascal), allowing you to convert from all the well-known casings to any other!

 TypeScript types declaration files are included by default.

 ## Installation